 First Time Home Buyers Guide: 2020 Edition

 In 2018, 457,600 Canadians purchased a home, that’s a lot of people for one year!
-Purchasing a property is one way of investing your money explaining why buying a home is a popular endeavour for many Canadians.
+Purchasing a property is one way of investing your money, which explains why buying a home is a popular endeavour for many Canadians.
 Not only does investing in a home help you save money for the future, it provides you with a long-term living situation.
 No wonder so many Canadians are purchasing properties!

 While there are many benefits to purchasing a home in Canada, it’s a big commitment both from a financial and lifestyle perspective.
-Educating yourself on the process of purchasing a home and all of the necessary requirements and restrictions can help you make informed decisions related to your first home purchase.
-Afterall, the home buying process is extremely daunting if you have never been through it before, it helps to learn a little before committing to anything.
+Educating yourself in the process of purchasing a home and all the necessary requirements and restrictions can help you make informed decisions related to your first home purchase.
+After all, the home buying process is extremely daunting if you have never been through it before; it helps to learn a little before committing to anything.
 My Rate Compass realized the need for Canadian consumers to educate themselves on home purchases and has created the below guide to answer all your queries!

 Everything You Need to Know About Mortgages